 1 Now when he had ended all his sayings in the audience of the people, he entered into Capernaum.

 2 And a certain centurion's servant, who was dear to him, was sick and ready to die.
 3 And when he heard of Jesus, he sent the elders of the Jews to him imploring him that he would come and heal his servant.
 4 And when they came to Jesus, they implored him earnestly, saying, "He is worthy for you to do this, 5 For he loves our nation and has built us a synagogue."
 6 Then Jesus went with them.
 And when he was not far from the house, the centurion sent friends to him, saying to him, "Lord, do not trouble yourself, for I am not worthy that you should enter under my roof; 7 Therefore, neither did I think myself worthy to come to you.
 But say in a word and my servant shall be healed.
 8 For I also am a man set under authority and have under me soldiers.
 And I say to one, 'Go,' and he goes, and to another, 'Come,' and he comes, and to my servant, 'Do this,' and he does it."
-9 When Jesus heard these things, he marveled at him and turned himself about and said to the people who followed him, "I say to you, I have not found such great faith, not even in Israel."
+9 When Jesus heard these things, he marveled at him and turned himself around and said to the people who followed him, "I say to you, I have not found such great faith, not even in Israel."
 10 And those who were sent, returning to the house, found the servant well who had been sick.

 11 And it came to pass the day after, that he went into a city called Nain, and many of his disciples went with him, along with many people.
 12 Now when he came near to the gate of the city, behold, there was a dead man carried out, the only son of his mother, and she was a widow, and many people of the city were with her.
 13 And when the Lord saw her, he had compassion on her, and said to her, "Do not weep."
 14 And he came and touched the bier.
 And those who bore him stood still.
 And he said, "Young man, I say to you, arise."
 15 And he who was dead sat up and began to speak, and he delivered him to his mother.
 16 And there came a fear on all and they glorified God, saying, "A great prophet has risen among us," and, "God has visited his people."
 17 And this rumor of him went forth throughout all Judea and throughout all the neighboring region.